Import Facebook Page Data to Google Sheets

 afterparameter is printed into the response of the first results page, in the “paging » cursors » after” field.
 Note that Facebook provides several different methods of pagination, including cursor-based pagination, time-based pagination, and offset/limit-based pagination.
 This example shows cursor-based pagination, which is Facebook’s recommended method.

-- In API Connector you can run these paged requests separately, or loop through them automatically using pagination handling (paid feature).
+- In API Connector you can run these paged requests manually, or loop through them automatically using pagination handling (paid feature).

 APPENDIX: FACEBOOK PAGE REPORTING TEMPLATE